 A-D grades will be given for understanding of subject concepts and quality of classwork and number grades 1-4 given for effort and work ethic.
 These are awarded for each topic and are reflected in reported grades.
 Feedback will focus on what was done well and targets for improvement.
-There will be tests throughout the year, typically at the end of each term.
+There will be up to 2 formal tests during the year to assess knowledge of concepts and keywords: these will not be in the summer exam period.